IAM Patterns That Scale

 Resource-Based Policies

-These policies attach to resources like S3 buckets, KMS keys, and Lambda functions.
-They must include a Principal element specifying who is allowed access, and the Resource is implicit since it’s the resource the policy is attached to.
-The big advantage: resource-based policies enable cross-account access without role assumption.
-The caller keeps their original identity and permissions.
+These require a Principal element because you need to specify who’s allowed in.
+The Resource is implicit since the policy is already attached to the resource.
+The big reason you’d pick a resource-based policy over an identity-based one: cross-account access without role assumption.
+The caller keeps their own identity and permissions.
+No sts:AssumeRole needed.

 {